 Revolutionary New Super Food

-Just as we were first to create natural, salt-free seasonings, marketed under the Parsley Patch brand, we are first to create a line of seasoned and unseasoned hemp flower blends, marketed under Engage Hemp Health, because we love making your food tastier and healthier.
+Just as we were first to create natural, salt-free seasoning blends, marketed under the Parsley Patch brand, we are first to create a line of seasoned and unseasoned hemp flower blends, marketed under Engage Hemp Health, because we love making your food tastier and healthier.

 The amazing hemp plant is showing great promise as a Revolutionary New Super Food because there are over 400 phytonutrients found in hemp plants.